 Let’s discuss how to plant succulents more in detail so you can start your plant off right and they will grow happy and strong.
 They can be great additions with abundant beauty that will last for years.
 Check out all the information below to help you determine which planting option is best for you.

 You don’t need too many things to get going, but it is helpful to gather it all together before you do.
 Here are some things you will need to have ready to get started planting:

 Have you picked out and brought home your favorite succulents from the nursery?
-If not, you will know what to get after reading this.
 Once you have your plants in hand, remove them from the soil they were in at the nursery and dust off as much of that soil as possible to start fresh.
 Do not worry about getting all the dirt off and do not wash them clean.
 Nursery soil is usually too dense and retains too much moisture.
 Now you are ready to plant your succulent so it can flourish in your home or garden.